Andrea Byrne

 Andrea Byrne (née Benfield; born c.1978) is an English journalist and presenter, currently working for ITV Cymru Wales, where she presents Wales at Six and Wales This Week.

 Personal life

 Born in Guildford, Surrey, Byrne graduated from Southampton University with a degree in English literature, before gaining a postgraduate diploma in journalism at Highbury College, Portsmouth.
 Latterly, she has gained a political diploma through the Open University.

 Byrne married Wales rugby player Lee Byrne on 1 January 2012.
 Byrne took a year-long sabbatical in June 2013, before returning to ITV Cymru Wales to anchor the relaunched Wales at Six.

 The couple's first child, a daughter, was born in 2019, after being conceived naturally; Byrne had previously been told by doctors that she would likely "never be able to carry her own pregnancy" and spent seven years undergoing IVF treatment.

+In September 2026 presenting Sharp End on ITV Wales, it was noticed that Andrea had reverted to her maiden name and was no longer wearing a wedding ring.